If you are looking for a to-do list or notes app, you have definitely come across two of the most popular choices which are Google Keep and Evernote.

 Moreover, the basic plan is missing some features that are offered in the paid plans.
 These features include scanning features, searchable PDFs, and the ability to email notes to Evernote.

-In the paid plans, Evernote offers a Premium plan for $7.99/month.
+Evernote offers a Premium plan for $7.99/month in the paid plans.
 The premium plan offers more storage as well as additional features such as scanning abilities, unlimited devices, searchable PDFs, and handwritten notes.

 The Evernote Premium plan is designed for individual use.
 If you are looking to use Evernote for your business, Evernote offers a Business plan for your team.